-An outstanding debt receipt stating that the balance was paid in full and a budgeting class certificate must accompany the pre-application.
+An outstanding debt receipt stating that the balance was paid in fullfull, and a budgeting class certificate must accompany the pre application is required during the eligibility process.

 Reporting Previous Debt to RRHA

 The U.S. Department of Housing and Urban Development maintains a national repository of debts owed to Public Housing Agencies or Section 8 landlords and adverse information of former participants who have voluntarily or involuntarily terminated participation in one of the above-listed HUD rental assistance programs.